verhas/javageci/CONFIGURATION.md

 generator and in case there is a configuration value that the generator does not understand then they will throw a `GeciException`.

-The actual check is done by the abstract class `AbstractJavaGenerator`.
+The actual check is done by the abstract class `CompoundParams`.
+It is performed only when some caller invokes the `setConstraints()` method or when a `CompoundParams` object is created uniting other such objects and at least one has constraints.

+The constraints currently are set by the class `AbstractJavaGenerator` getting the set of allowed configuration keys invoking the method `implementedKeys()`.
 The concrete implementation has to provide a method `implementedKeys()` overriding the one implemented in the abstract class.
 This method should return a set of strings containing all the configuration parameters the generator can handle.
 (Note that the set should also include the parameter name `id`).
 The default implementation returns `null` and in this case there is no check.
 This is not a good practice.

+The method `implementedKeys()` is automatically created by the config builder code generator that generators are encouraged to use.

 The checking ignores the parameter `desc` because this parameter can be used in the `editor-fold` line to specify a string that the IDE displays when the fold is closed.
 You can use `desc` freely, the generators will ignore it.
 (Unless one generator explicitly uses that as a parameter.
-Not recommended.)
+It is also not recommended.)

 ## Using config builder